 Scoliosis is more likely to cause pain in adults.
 Scoliosis can result in:

-- You have back pain that doesn’t improve after using home treatments for a week.
+- back pain that doesn’t improve after using home treatments for a week

-- Your pain interferes with your day-to-day activities.
+- pain that interferes with your day-to-day activities

-- The pain feels as if it’s shooting down your legs.
+- pain that feels as if it’s shooting down your legs

-Typically, the pain you experience with adult onset scoliosis is the result of pressure on your spinal disks.
+Typically, the pain you experience with adult onset scoliosis is the result of pressure on your spinal disks, pressure on facet joints, and muscle pain.
 But scoliosis can cause pain for other reasons.

-The curvature of the spine can stretch, irritate, or squish nerves.
-It can also strain joints, causing them to become worn or inflamed.
+The curvature of the spine can stretch or irritate nerves.
+It can also strain joints, causing them to become inflamed.